Camp Nekon, Monks Hill Rd, Kingston, MA 02364, USA

 Habitats and Wildlife

 The forest here is predominantly pine, oak, and maple, along with some pitch pine.
-The 44-acre Smelt Pond is located here, as well as a number of smaller ponds, including Rocky Pond, Turtle Hole, Wolf Pond, Mink Hole, Great Mink Hole, Pratts Pond, Little Pratts Pond, Smelt Pond, and Little Smelt Pond.
+There are numerous vernal pools.
+The 44-acre Smelt Pond is located here, as well as a number of smaller Atlantic Coastal Plain ponds, including Rocky Pond, Turtle Hole, Wolf Pond, Mink Hole, Great Mink Hole, Pratts Pond, Little Pratts Pond, Smelt Pond, and Little Smelt Pond.
 Listen for wood frogs and spring peepers in the springtime.

-Some of the fish commonly found in Smelt Pond include America eel, chain pickerel, catfish, and largemouth bass.
+Smelt Pond is a natural pond.
+Some of the fish commonly found there include America eel, chain pickerel, catfish, and largemouth bass.
 The streams, ponds and swamps on this property flow to Smelt Brook, a tributary to the Jones River.

 The Jones River finds its source at Silver Lake and other brooks and springs in Pembroke, Halifax and Kingston.
 It flows for 7.5 miles through Kingston, and drains into the Atlantic Ocean at Kingston Bay.
 Follow the Jones River Watershed Association for more information.